 Ecclesiastes 12

-Ecclesiastes has been the long, honest inventory of a man who had the means to test every promise this life makes - pleasure, wealth, work, wisdom - and weighed each one with the phrase that tolls through the book like a bell: under the sun.
-Again and again he found the same thing.
-Taken on its own terms, within the bounds of this visible world, it is all vanity - hevel, a vapor that rises and is gone.
-The final chapter does not retreat from that verdict; it answers it.
-And the answer is not a thing but a Person, and not a someday but a now: Remember now thy Creator in the days of thy youth, before the evil days come (v.
+For eleven chapters the Preacher has weighed every promise this life makes - pleasure, wealth, work, wisdom - against one phrase that tolls through the book like a bell: under the sun.
+Each one came up light as breath.
+The last chapter does not soften that verdict.
+It answers it.
+The answer is a Person, and it is urgent: Remember now thy Creator in the days of thy youth, before the evil days come (v.
 1).
-The whole search, it turns out, has been pointing here all along.3

 Tap any highlighted phrase to jump to the commentary that unpacks it.